 It is rare that a single error results in an incident, and this event was no exception.
 Thankfully, despite many missed opportunities to avoid both incidents, plus the pilot’s unfamiliarity with recovery procedures, the outcome of this event was injury-free and damage-free.
 The safety investigation process should include a thorough analysis of factors contributing to the outcome, with pilot safety being the first priority.

 Tamarack is pleased to collaborate with the agencies who have evaluated the April 2019 event, including the UK AAIB and EASA.
 Continuing to find opportunities to make flight operations safer is an important factor of aviation culture.
 Tamarack has taken steps to improve the product, literature, and communications with our valued customers.

 Tamarack also encourages all pilots to become familiar with the Airplane Flight Manual, and Supplements, before beginning any flight.

 By July 2019, the fleet grounding was resolved for all aircraft equipped with Tamarack Active Winglets, as long as they had incorporated prior Service Bulletins.
 No new system upgrades were required.
 The fleet of aircraft with Tamarack Active Winglets has grown to over 100 aircraft, representing about 40,000 flight hours with Active Winglets.
 The full UK AAIB Serious Incident Report can be found here.

 The AAIB report contains 2 Safety Recommendations addressed to Tamarack Aerospace Group.
-Our responses to these recommendations will be provided to AAIB directly, within 90 days, and will be included on the European Safety Recommendation Information System (SRIS), on the AAIB’s website, and on our website.
-Check this space for updates.
+Our responses to these recommendations have been provided to AAIB directly and will be included on the European Safety Recommendation Information System (SRIS) and on the AAIB’s website, after review by AAIB.
+The response can be viewed here.